japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryListener.md

   event: QueryProgressEvent): Unit
 ----

-Informs that `MicroBatchExecution` has finished <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream-triggerExecution, triggerExecution phase>> (the end of a streaming batch)
+Informs that `MicroBatchExecution` has finished <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream-triggerExecution, triggerExecution phase>> (the end of a streaming batch)

 | onQueryTerminated
 a| [[onQueryTerminated]]